vikashmangalfexle/AzureOpenAI_CodeReviewer/README.md

 2. Add the OpenAI Endpoint as a GitHub Secret in your repository with the name `OPENAI_ENDPOINT`.

-3. Add the OpenAI Model as a GitHub Secret in your repository with the name `OPENAI_MODEL`.
+3. Add the OpenAI Header as a GitHub Secret in your repository with the name `OPENAI_API_KEY_HEADER`.

 4. Add th OpenAI KEY as a GitHub Secret in your repository with the name `OPENAI_API_KEY`.
 You can find more information about GitHub Secrets [here](https://docs.github.com/en/actions/reference/encrypted-secrets).